 “I feel trapped in my marriage but can’t leave because I don’t want to rock the boat.
 What do I do?”

-Do you feel unable to leave because you don’t want to wreck your kids or be the bad guy, but you’re also not happy?
+Do you feel unable to leave because you don’t want to disrupt your kids' lives or be the bad guy, but you’re also not happy?

 If so, the answer to what to do is actually less about whether you stay or go, and more about what’s happening inside you that’s creating this sense of paralysis in the first place.